Kalashin1/Kalashin1/README.md

 ⚡⚡ Kinanee Samson hopes to accomplish a burning desire by building amazing things for others using my skills, I am a Humble, dedicated and commmited individual that's driven with a passion for the value I contribute and the services i offer and is actively open to colaborating on any software project to the best of his ability. ⚡⚡

- 🔭 I’m currently working on gas plant management system, that project is almost done.
+ 🔭 I’m currently working on sabiman, that project is almost done.

- 🌱 I’m currently learning python and django
+ 🌱 I’m currently learning dart & flutter

  ⚡ Kinane Samson was originally a biochemist